fortrabbit/help/docs/php-processes.md

 ## PHP processes, PHP requests and PHP response time

-- By design PHP requests should take only a very short time to execute.
+- By design PHP requests should only take a very short time to execute.
-  - If it takes longer, it’s likely your code.
+  - If it takes longer, it’s likely your code is slow.
 Refactor it for performance!
 - Aim for 250 ms or less on average.
   - Our Dashboard shows you PHP response time metrics.
-- A new incoming PHP request will have to wait when all PHP requests are busy.
+- A new incoming PHP request will have to wait when all PHP processes are busy.

 ### A simple example